GentleMin/gentlemin.github.io/_posts/2024-05-20-schnitzel_stick.md

 </div>
 <br />

-*Too miss this dream will make me sick*
+*To miss this dream will make me sick*
 *But for now I serve the Schnitzel stick!*
 Says the man who dreams of becoming part of a Yodelling group or an actor, but can only get the role of a Woodsman in the commercial, and has to serve Schnitzels on a stick for a living.